 Accessibility

-The main entrance to the Scheman Building (north side) is accessible for those with mobility aids.
-There are accessible parking spaces directly in front of the building, one set of doors has a wave-to-open sensor, and there are elevators inside.
+The main entrance to the Scheman Building (north side) is accessible for those with mobility aids: accessible parking spaces, one set of automatic doors, and elevators inside.

 General visitor info